traxconn/talkino/readme.txt

 * Fixed: The conflict of Font Awesome on some themes.

 = 1.1.6, Oct 08, 2022 =
-* Added: New feature to edit the text of chatbox button(Rectangle style).
+* Added: New feature to edit the text of Talkino button(Rectangle style).
 * Added: New setting to allow users to load Font Awesome deferred.
-* Fixed: The conflict of Font Awesome version 4.7 for some themes when browsing chatbox icons on settings.
+* Fixed: The conflict of Font Awesome version 4.7 for some themes when browsing Talkino icons on settings.

 = 1.1.5, Oct 06, 2022 =
-* Improvement: Beautify the icon picker of chatbox.
+* Improvement: Beautify the icon picker of Talkino.
 * Improvement: Use the WordPress core function to remove custom post type instead of direct call by SQL statement when performing uninstallation.
 * Improvement: Increase the security for comparison of values using Yoda standard.
 * Improvement: Boost the security for date which has been changed to gmdate.
 * Updated: Pot file.
-* Fixed: Compatibility issue with WPML on editable text of chatbox.
+* Fixed: Compatibility issue with WPML on editable text of Talkino.
 * Removed: The deprecated data of plugin.

 = 1.1.4, Sep 29, 2022 =
-* Added: New feature to select Font Awesome icon to chatbox button included round and rectangle styles.
+* Added: New feature to select Font Awesome icon for Talkino's button included round and rectangle styles.
-* Improvement: Update the styles of chatbox.
+* Improvement: Update the styles of Talkino.
-* Improvement: Reduce the width of scrollbar on the chatbox when using Chromium based web browser.
+* Improvement: Reduce the width of scrollbar on the Talkino when using Chromium based web browser.
 * Improvement: Only enqueue the required JavaScript and CSS files when on the pages of Talkino.

 = 1.1.3, Sep 26, 2022 =